 Verbal or written threats made against the physical or emotional well-being of any individual are taken very seriously.
 Students making such threats (seriously or in jest or online) will result in disciplinary action determined by the administration.
 In addition, retaliation in response to bullying will not be tolerated, and any such retaliation will be dealt with accordingly.

-FIGHTING At St. Frances Cabrini School, fighting is a serious offense (on or off campus) that will result in suspension, and if determined serious enough by the administration, even dismissal.
+FIGHTING: At SFCS, fighting is a serious offense (on or off campus) that will result in suspension, and if determined serious enough by the administration, even dismissal.
 Using physical aggression towards another may be ruled as fighting whether one or multiple parties may be guilty of using such force.
 Also, any student who verbally or physically instigates fighting will subject to the same discipline.

-HARASSMENTSFCS will not tolerate harassment in any form whether conducted on or off campus.
+HARASSMENT: SFCS will not tolerate harassment in any form whether conducted on or off campus.
 The school administration investigates all complaints of harassment.
 Thus, anyone who harasses or demeans another person will be subject to appropriate corrective action.
 Sexual harassment refers to behavior that is not welcome, personally offensive, fails to respect the rights of others, lowers morale, and, therefore, interferes with a student’s right to be at school.
 Sexual harassment may take different forms and includes, but is not limited to:

 Verbal: Sexual innuendo, suggestive comments, jokes of a sexual nature, sexual propositions, threats